spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 - `sops staging.yaml`
 - Fill in the areas that say "[REDACTED]" and change the "client_id" value

 Do to a hiccup documented in [JUSI-412](https://jira.stsci.edu/browse/JUSI-412), it is necessary to insert the ARN of the decrypt role, so that sops can decrypt *staging.yaml* during deployment without specifying the role.
-Once *staging.yaml* has been created and configured, edit the file (do not use sops) and add the role arn.
-You can see an example of the an updated, encrypted file [here](https://github.com/cslocum/jupyterhub-deploy/blob/roman/doc/example-staging-with-inserted-role.yaml).
+Once *staging.yaml* has been created and configured, edit the file (do not use sops) and add the role ARN.
+You can see an example of the bottom of the an updated, encrypted file [here](https://github.com/cslocum/jupyterhub-deploy/blob/roman/doc/example-staging-with-inserted-role.yaml).

 Finally, commit and push the changes to the repository.